-All Students must submit, within the specified time frames, required documentation of physicals, all needed immunizations, CPR certification and all other required program documentation.
-Failure to do so will result in suspension from all program activities, including classes and clinical rotations and may result in dismissal from the program.
+All students must submit, within the specified time frames, required documentation of physicals, all needed immunizations, CPR certification and all other required program documentation.
+Failure to do so will result in suspension from all program activities, including classes and clinical rotations, and may result in dismissal from the program.
 Please refer to Additional Requirements for further information.

-Progression through the Program Policy 5
+Progression through the Program

-All students will be reviewed by the faculty following each academic semester.
-The progress of each student is monitored by reviewing grade reports, professional behaviors, ability to meet the essential program functions and clinical performance.
-In the event that academic problems are identified, the faculty discusses possible ways to assist the student that may include review sessions with the lab instructor, meeting with faculty during office hours, etc.
+All students will be reviewed by the faculty, at a minimum, following each academic semester.
+The progress of each student is monitored by reviewing grade reports, professional behaviors, ability to meet the program technical standards and clinical performance.